 Boost

-This program supports PIs leading teams working on transdisciplinary projects with substantial potential for producing highly competitive proposals in response to large-scale external funding opportunities within the next two to five years.
+Boost is a semester-long program designed to support early stage collaborative research teams working on transdisciplinary projects with substantial potential for producing highly competitive proposals in response to large-scale external funding opportunities within the next two to five years.

 What are the benefits and outcomes?